carbon-design-system/sveld/README.md

 #### Prefer `unknown` over `any`

-When a prop accepts data whose shape is not known ahead of time, annotate it as `unknown` rather than `any`. `sveld` preserves either keyword verbatim in the emitted prop type, but the two behave very differently for consumers: `unknown` forces a narrowing check before the value is used, whereas `any` opts out of type checking everywhere the value flows.
-Reserve `any` for genuine escape hatches.
+When a prop accepts data whose shape you do not know ahead of time, annotate it as `unknown` rather than `any`. `sveld` preserves either keyword in the emitted prop type, but they behave differently for consumers: `unknown` forces a narrowing check before use; `any` disables type checking everywhere the value flows.
+Reserve `any` for real escape hatches.

 **Example:**